ikem-krueger/ikem-krueger.github.io/_drafts/2021-09-25-schemaspy.md

 That generates a website into `output`.

-Some screenshots what I was after:
+And now some screenshots of what I was after:

 ![SchemaSpy - All Relationships](https://raw.githubusercontent.com/ikem-krueger/ikem-krueger.github.io/master/images/schemaspy-places-sqlite-all-relationships.png)